rliu4936/Grade-Calculator/README.md

 ### What will the application do?

-The application will help users calculate their course averages, term averages, overall averages, as well as provide a range of possible marks they can receive.
+The application will help users calculate their course averages, overall averages, as well as provide a range of possible marks they can receive.

 ### Who will use it?